amirjahantab/amirjahantab/README.md

 Check out the [repository](https://github.com/amirjahantab/MasnaviLM/) for more information.

 ## Built a Persian news classification
 Built a Persian news classification model using Support Vector Machines (SVM) with Scikit-learn.
 Applied text preprocessing, tokenization with Hazm, and TF-IDF vectorization to classify news articles into categories.
-Trained and evaluated the model on real-world Persian news data.
+Trained and evaluated the model on real-world Persian news data.The model achived an Accuracy  98 %.

 Check out the [repository](https://github.com/amirjahantab/PersianNewsClassifier) for more information.